-The Corporation has an omnibus share incentive plan (the "Plan") that is restricted to directors, officers, key employees and consultants of the Corporation.
+The Corporation has a share incentive plan (the "Plan") which is restricted to directors, officers, key employees and consultants of the Corporation.
 The number of common shares subject to options granted under the Plan (and under all other management options and employee stock purchase plans) is limited to 10% in the aggregate and 5% with respect to any one optionee of the number of issued and outstanding common shares of the Corporation at the date of the grant of the option.
-Options issued under the Plan may be exercised during a period determined by the Board of Directors, which cannot exceed ten years.
+Options issued under the Plan may be exercised during a period determined by the Board of Directors which cannot exceed ten years.

-The continuity of stock options issued and outstanding is as follows:
+The continuity of stock options issued and outstanding are as follow: